wireservice/csvkit/docs/scripts/csvsql.rst

    optional arguments:
-     -h, --help            show this help message and exit -i {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}, --dialect {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}
+     -h, --help            show this help message and exit -i {mssql,mysql,oracle,postgresql,sqlite,duckdb,crate,ingres}, --dialect {mssql,mysql,oracle,postgresql,sqlite,duckdb,crate,ingres}
                            Dialect of SQL to generate.
 Cannot be used with --db.
      --db CONNECTION_STRING
                            If present, a SQLAlchemy connection string to use to directly execute generated SQL on a database.
+     --engine-option ENGINE_OPTION ENGINE_OPTION
+                           A keyword argument to SQLAlchemy's create_engine(), as a space-separated pair.
+This option can be specified multiple times.
+For example: thick_mode True
-     --query QUERY         Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
-QUERY may be a filename.
+     --query QUERIES       Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
+QUERY may be a filename. --query may be specified multiple times.
      --insert              Insert the data into the table.
 Requires --db.
      --prefix PREFIX       Add an expression following the INSERT keyword, like OR IGNORE or OR REPLACE.